mostafa-amin-dt/langmem/docs/docs/quickstart.md

 2. We're searching within all items in namespace `("memories", configurable["user_id"])` here, which is the one we configured for our [memory tools](guides/memory_tools.md).

+3. The [`MemorySaver`](https://langchain-ai.github.io/langgraph/reference/checkpoints/) checkpointer maintains conversation history within each "thread".

+    You can think of threads like conversations, akin to an email thread.
+This "short-term" memory tracks the state of the agent/graph , ensuring that conversations remain independent.
+For production deployments, use a persistent store like [`AsyncPostgresStore`](https://langchain-ai.github.io/langgraph/reference/store/#langgraph.store.postgres.AsyncPostgresStore). `InMemoryStore` works fine for development but doesn't persist data between restarts.

+4. These tools (and any of the other stateful components) will also work in any node in `StateGraph`, `@entrypoint`, and any other `langgraph` graph.
+We're using `create_react_agent` here because it's easy to use and concise to write.
+Check out the [api ref](https://langchain-ai.github.io/langgraph/reference/prebuilt/?h=create+react#langgraph.prebuilt.chat_agent_executor.create_react_agent) for more information on what the agent is.

+5. The [`InMemoryStore`](https://langchain-ai.github.io/langgraph/reference/store/#langgraph.store.postgres.PostgresStore.asearch) provides ephemeral storage suitable for development.
+In production, replace this with a DB-backed [`BaseStore`](https://langchain-ai.github.io/langgraph/reference/stores/#basestore) implementation for persistence.
+When deploying on the LangGraph platform, a postgres-backed store is automatically provided.
+This store enables saving and retrieving information from any namespace, letting you scope memories by user, agent, organization, or other arbitrary categories.

+    Note that the `Store` is different from the checkpointer / "MemorySaver".
+The store lets you store any information according to preferred hierarchy.
+The checkpointer tracks state (including the conversation history) within each "thread" for durable execution.

+    They can address overlapping concerns, but the store is more flexible and well-suited for long-term, cross-thread memory.

+6. You could also pass the store through each function explicitly, but it can be convenient to fetch the store or other configured infromation from the context.
+This makes it easier for you to do things like define tools the agent can call without having to do tricky things with the tool function signatures.

+## Using the agent

 This agent can now be used to interact with different users.
 For example:

 ```python